dgroenewoud/AUG-MAGMA/README.md

 When using our approach, we ask that you reference our publication as well:

+Groenewoud D, Shye A, Elkon R. Incorporating regulatory interactions into gene-set analyses for GWAS data: a controlled analysis with the MAGMA tool.
+[accepted for publication in PLOS Computational Biology]

 # Background
 We provide an Rscript (current version: AUG-MAGMA-V1.01.R) to execute gene scoring and gene-set analysis with MAGMA with the specific aim of comparing between a baseline
 SNV-to-gene mapping (that is, a minimal SNV-to-gene mapping) and an augmented SNV-to-gene mapping (that is, a SNV-to-gene mapping that is built on-top-of a baseline SNV-to-